ibm-cloud-docs/transit-gateway/editing-connection.md

    From here, you can change the name of the selected network connection.

-## Editing a connection using the CLI
+## Editing a connection from the CLI
 {: #editing-connections-cli}
 {: cli}

-To edit a connection using the CLI, execute this command:
+To edit a connection from the CLI, execute this command:

 ```sh
 ibmcloud tg connection-update|cu GATEWAY_ID CONNECTION_ID --name NAME [--output json] [-h, --help]